-- Product position: Small variations in the position of products may result in codes applied in the wrong area, or missing or incomplete codes.
+- Product position:Slight deviations in the product’s positioning can lead to codes being applied in the incorrect area or result in missing or incomplete codes.

 What’s the solution?

-- Existing production specifications: If a coding solution is integrated into an existing production line, it will need to be designed with existing specifications in mind so as not to slow down production or reduce OEE.
+- Existing production specifications:When incorporating a coding solution into an existing production line, it must be tailored to adhere to the existing specifications to avoid impeding production speed or diminishing Overall Equipment Effectiveness (OEE).

 CASE STUDY: Domino Cigarette Pack Coding Station

 The Domino Cigarette Pack Coding Station (CPCS) is a product handling solution developed for dynamic laser coding of 2D track and trace (T&T) DotCodes on standard, soft, and hard cigarette packs.

 Cigarette packs must adhere to stringent regulatory standards, requiring the application of high-quality, high-definition T&T DotCodes consistently to the bottom of each pack.
 However, this poses a challenge with certain Original Equipment Manufacturer (OEM) equipment, as the pack base may not be easily accessible or located in a position on the machine that hinders effective coding.
 Despite the need for static coding, the high speeds of cigarette production lines, reaching up to 500 packs per minute, cannot be compromised.